minkaotic/front-end-notes/notes/CSS-Fundamentals.md

 - Leave whitespace around operator to ensure correct interpretation, e.g.: `height: calc(100% - 3em);`

 ### Why margins collapse
-- If there is no content, padding, or border area to interrupt two touching margins, the margins collapse to the largest of the two margin values.
+- The element size calculated by the browser only takes into account content, padding and border, but *not* margin
-- Depending on what causes the collapsing, the collapsed margin can end up outside the parent.
+- If there is no content, padding, or border area to interrupt two vertically touching margins, the margins collapse to the largest of the two margin values
-- You may experience margins collapsing in adjacent elements like paragraphs and divs.
+- Depending on what causes the collapsing, the collapsed margin can end up outside the parent
-- If a div's bottom margin is larger than the top margin of the div below it, the margin area between the divs collapses to the largest of the two margin values.
+- You may experience margins collapsing in adjacent elements like paragraphs and divs
 - **Only vertical margins are affected by this; horizontal margins do not collapse.**

 NB: The margins of floating and absolutely positioned elements never collapse.